Maui Fire Department report on deadly wildfire details need for more equipment and mutual aid plans

-HONOLULU (AP) — Poorly stocked fire engines, a lack of mutual aid agreements between Hawaii counties and limited equipment hindered the Maui Fire Department's response when deadly wildfires broke out on the island last August, according to a report released Tuesday.
+But despite devoting nearly all the personnel and vehicles it had to the fight on Aug.
+8, 2023, the Maui Fire Department was no match for an unprecedented series of blazes including one that killed 101 people in the historic town of Lahaina, according to a newly released report.

+Maui Fire Department workers “risked their lives in a valiant effort to stop the spread of the fires and save lives,” according to the report, made public Tuesday by the Western Fire Chiefs Association, and are now “grappling with questions about what they could have done differently, a reflection that will likely persist throughout the rest of their careers.”

-The after-action report on the Aug.
-8, 2023, wildfire in Lahaina and elsewhere is the first of two major assessments coming out this week about the deadliest U.S. wildfire in a century.
+It was the first of two major assessments of the deadliest U.S. wildfire in a century coming out this week.
 The Hawaii Attorney General is expected to release the first phase of a comprehensive report Wednesday that will include a timeline of the 72 hours before, during and after the fire.

-The fire department's report describes the difficulties and harrowing conditions faced by firefighters returning to the reignited Lahaina fire, including many resources being deployed elsewhere, structures quickly catching ablaze amid extreme winds and downed power lines making it hard to move resources.
-The Western Fire Chiefs Association produced the report at the department's request.
+The department’s report describes the difficulties and harrowing conditions faced by firefighters returning to the reignited Lahaina fire, including many resources being deployed elsewhere, structures quickly catching ablaze amid extreme winds and downed electricity lines making it hard to move resources.

+It identifies 17 specific challenges faced by the department — including poorly stocked fire engines, a lack of mutual aid agreements between Hawaii counties and limited equipment — and makes 111 recommendations aimed at preventing similar disasters in the future.

-The report describes a truck getting caught between downed power lines and the fast-approaching flames, and one crew member who was able to leave in a smaller vehicle to bring back police officers to help evacuate the crew.
+The report describes a truck getting caught between downed lines and the fast-approaching flames.
+One crew member was able to leave in a smaller vehicle and bring back police officers to evacuate the crew.
 They huddled to one side of the truck, one of them unconscious from a medical emergency, to avoid the extreme heat before they were rescued.

 All of that happened before 4:30 p.m., according to the report.

-During a news conference in Kula on Tuesday morning, Fire Chief Brad Ventura and Assistant Fire Chief Jeff Giesa discussed the report, which includes 111 recommendations in 17 specific “challenge areas.”
-It also details what went well when the department responded in Lahaina, Olinda and Kula on Aug.
-8, as well as improvements that can be made for future emergencies, Giesa said.

-“There were firefighters fighting the fires in Lahaina as they well knew their homes were burning down,” Ventura said.
+“There were firefighters fighting the fires in Lahaina as they well knew their homes were burning down,” Fire Chief Brad Ventura said during a news conference in Kula on Tuesday.
 “There were firefighters who rescued people and kept them in their apparatus for several hours as they continued to evacuate others.”

-One off-duty safety officer repeatedly drove his personal moped into the fire zone to rescue people, according to Ventura, and other firefighters drove their own cars to the perimeter and ran and hiked inside to evacuate people.

-“While I'm incredibly proud of our department's response, I believe we can always improve our efforts,” Ventura said.

-One of the recommendations is that the department keep its relief fire equipment fully stocked.
-Most of the department's equipment is dedicated to primary first-response vehicles, and any extra is stored outside the relief vehicles when they aren't in use.
-As a result, it took crews as much as an hour to stock the engines and pumpers before they could be used, according to the report.
+Ventura said he was “incredibly proud” of the response but believes the department can always improve.

+One recommendation is that the department keep all back-up vehicles ready to go.
+Extra engines that were on standby for large incidents took up to an hour to deploy, according to the report, because they needed to be stocked with the proper equipment.
+The report did not say what they were missing.

+The report also describes the chaos after the fire raged out of control.
+Around 6 p.m., it says, fire trucks drove over downed power lines carrying evacuees to safety.
+One crew came across a couple who had found a baby, and another pulled people from the water near the sea wall after they jumped into the ocean to avoid the flames.

-Other recommendations include creating a statewide mutual aid program and a statewide evacuation plan for residents who speak different languages.
+Other recommendations include creating a statewide mutual aid program and an evacuation plan for residents and tourists who speak different languages.

 Many of the factors that contributed to the disaster are already known: A windstorm battering the island had downed power lines and blown off parts of rooftops, and debris blocked roads throughout Lahaina.

-Hawaiian Electric has acknowledged that one of its power lines fell and caused a fire in Lahaina the morning of Aug.
+Hawaiian Electric has acknowledged that one of its power lines fell and caused a fire in Lahaina early on Aug.
 8, but the utility company denies that the morning fire caused the flames that burned through the town later that day.

-The vast majority of the county's fire crews were already tied up fighting other wildfires on a different part of the island, their efforts sometimes hindered by a critical loss of water pressure after the winds knocked out electricity for the water pumps normally used to load firefighting tanks and reservoirs.
-County officials have acknowledged that a lack of backup power for critical pumps made it significantly harder for crews to battle the Upcountry fires.
+Roughly 40% of Maui County's firefighting resources were already tied up fighting other wildfires on a different part of the island.

 A smaller firefighting team was tasked with handling any outbreaks in Lahaina.
 That crew brought the morning fire under control and even declared it extinguished, then broke for lunch.
-By the time they returned, flames had erupted in the same area and were quickly moving into a major subdivision.
+By the time they returned less than an hour later, flames had erupted in the same area and were quickly moving into a major subdivision.

 “Our firefighters are well-trained, they are well-equipped.
 They are basically forced to make decisions every single day with the best information available,” Giesa said of the crew leaving.
 “It’s 20-20 hindsight, but our crews did everything that they normally do on fires.”